 In the event that a player of:

-an Affiliated Club is suspended from hockey, that player is automatically debarred from playing for her Club team(s) as well as for any other HockeyHK Team during the period of suspension. i.e. a two-match suspension means the next two (2) matches of the team for which the player was playing when the red card was awarded.
-The two-match suspension cannot be a combination of one (1) Club match and one HockeyHK Team match (or in respect of the suspension of a Nominated Player, a combination two (2) Club matches of the two (2) different teams for which she is registered).
+an Affiliated Club is suspended from hockey, that player is automatically debarred from playing for her Affiliated Club team(s) as well as for any other HockeyHK Team during the period of suspension. i.e. a two-match suspension means the next two (2) matches of the team for which the player was playing when the red card was awarded.
+The two-match suspension cannot be a combination of one (1) Club match and one HockeyHK Team match (or in respect of the suspension of a Nominated Player, a combination of two (2) Club matches of the two (2) different teams for which she is registered).

 a HockeyHK Team is suspended from hockey, that player is automatically debarred from playing for any HockeyHK Team as well as for her Club team(s) during the period of suspension. i.e. a two-match suspension means the next two (2) matches of the HockeyHK Team for which the player was playing when the red card was awarded.
-The two-match suspension cannot be a combination of one (1) Club match and one (1) HockeyHK Team match (or in respect of the suspension of a Nominated Player, a combination two (2) Club matches of different teams).
+The two-match suspension cannot be a combination of one (1) Club match and one (1) HockeyHK Team match (or in respect of the suspension of a Nominated Player, a combination of two (2) Club matches of different teams).
 If, during the period of suspension, her Club team has played two (2) matches (or in respect of the suspension of a Nominated Player, one of her Club teams has played two (2) matches), she may then play for either of her Club team(s) even though she may still be suspended from playing for her HockeyHK team.

-Other contravention of these Bye-laws shall be dealt with as specified in the Bye- laws themselves, with reference to the Second Schedule, or by the Committee.
+Other contraventions of these Bye-laws shall be dealt with as specified in the Bye- laws themselves, with reference to the Second Schedule, or by the Committee.

 All appeals shall be dealt with in accordance with Rule 4 of the Rules of HockeyHK and/or Bye-law 15 of the HockeyHKWS General Bye-laws.